 MCAD is part of a central urban neighborhood in which liberal access to the academic buildings must be balanced with concern for the safety and security of the MCAD community.
-Public Safety Officers patrol campus and monitor building cameras and alarms 24 hours a day.
-In addition to the patrol officer, a Public Safety Officer staffs the Information Desk located in the Main Gallery 24 hours a day, providing access to the Main Building after hours.
+Campus Safety Officers patrol campus, monitor building cameras and alarms 24 hours a day as well as providing access to the Main Building after hours.

 Students are allowed 24 hour access into the academic buildings with an MCAD photo I.D.
-To enter the Main Building after hours, present your I.D. to the card reader at the south or east 24 hour access entry.
+To enter the Main Building after hours, present your I.D. to the card reader at the north, south or east entry.
 The light will turn green for approximately six seconds while the door is unlocked.
-Then wave your I.D. again over the card reader on the counter of the Information Desk to "electronically sign in."
+Then wave your I.D. again over the card reader on the counter of the Welcome Desk to "electronically sign in."
 If you enter Main through the south entrance during Door Monitor hours, you will have to wave your I.D. over the card reader at that location.
-If Door Monitors are not present, you will have to walk to the Information Desk and wave your I.D. over the reader there.
-If you forget your I.D., you may obtain access after the buildings are closed and secured by pressing the intercom button located outside the east or south entrance doors of the Main Building.
-A Public Safety Officer will provide access, requesting a valid picture I.D. and signature at the Information Desk.
+If Door Monitors are not present, you will have to walk to the Welcome Desk and wave your I.D. over the reader there.
+If you forget your I.D., you may obtain access after the buildings are closed and secured by pressing the intercom button located outside the north, east or south entrance doors of the Main Building.
+A Campus Safety Officer will provide access, requesting a valid picture I.D..

 Students found to have given their I.D. to another person, including another student for the purposes of gaining entry to the Main building, will have their I.D. confiscated.
-Confiscated I.D.'s will be kept until the valid owner presents themselves at the Public Safety Desk.
+Confiscated I.D.'s will be kept until the valid owner presents themselves at the Campus Safety Office.
 Multiple violations may result in the issuing of disciplinary sanctions.

 Student guests are welcome in the academic buildings with the following stipulations: A student can bring in a maximum of two guests after hours without any prior approval.
-If a student would like to bring in three or more guests, this must be authorized in advance (prior to 5 p.m.) by the Public Safety Office for the night that the student is requesting access.
+If a student would like to bring in three or more guests, this must be authorized in advance (prior to 5:00 p.m.) by the Campus Safety Office for the night that the student is requesting access.
 Students can fill out this authorization form up to one week in advance.
-The guests must have photo identification, be accompanied by a student at all times, and must sign in at the desk.
 Although the building hours allow 24 hour access to enable students to work, students are not allowed to use the academic buildings as a living space.